unjs/consola/README.md

 ## Raw output

-Objects sent to reporter by logging them could be an issue when using conflicting key (esp. `args`).
+Objects sent to reporter by logging them could lead to unexcepted output when object is close to internal object structure ([see how consola consider object as non-conflictual](https://github.com/unjs/consola/blob/ce2b368f43813aa95e54d6124425b1c6badc087e/src/utils/log.ts#L5)).
-To enforce the object to be fully shown, you can use the `raw` method chained to any log type.
+To enforce the object to be interpreted, you can use the `raw` method chained to any log type.

 ```js
 consola.log({ args: ['foo']});